schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Intern Polling

-A heavy truck driver decorates a flammable formula at a parlor.
+A heavy truck driver decorates a flammable formulan at a parlor.

 ## Definition